warbe-maker/VBA-Error/README.md

 ' Common 'Begin of Procedure' interface serving the 'Common VBA Error Services' ' and - if not installed/activated the 'Common VBA Execution Trace Service'.
 ' ------------------------------------------------------------------------------
-#If ErHComp = 1 Then          ' serves the mTrc/clsTrc when installed and active
+#If mErH = 1 Then          ' serves the mTrc/clsTrc when installed and active
     mErH.BoP b_proc, b_args
-#ElseIf XcTrc_clsTrc = 1 Then ' when only clsTrc is installed and active
+#ElseIf clsTrc = 1 Then ' when only clsTrc is installed and active
     Trc.BoP b_proc, b_args
-#ElseIf XcTrc_mTrc = 1 Then   ' when only mTrc is installed and activate
+#ElseIf mTrc = 1 Then   ' when only mTrc is installed and activate
     mTrc.BoP b_proc, b_args
 #End If
 End Sub